The Graduate School of Arts and Sciences

 301 York St.

 This CTL unit offers a full range of training, consultation, and teacher development services to teaching fellows and postdoctoral fellows at Yale.
-The professional staff and graduate teaching consultants are available throughout the year to provide assistance and training in essential teaching topics and issues.
+The professional staff and McDougal Graduate Teaching Fellows are available throughout the year to provide assistance and training in essential teaching topics and issues.
 For first-time teaching fellows in the GSAS, the center provides a required training that equips graduate teaching fellows with knowledge of key policies and effective teaching practices.
 The CTL also offers Fundamentals of Teaching courses for specific departments, such as Chemistry, Engineering & Applied Science, History, Music, Political Science, and Physics.
 (Departments and programs seeking their own discipline-centered program should contact the CTL.)
 In addition, the center offers Fundamentals of Teaching courses in the humanities, social sciences, sciences, and foreign languages.
 For more advanced graduate teachers, the CTL offers workshops on topics such as classroom management, course design, grading, instructional technology, and leading discussions.
 It also offers upper-level programs to help graduate students prepare for the academic job market, including sessions on interview preparation and developing a teaching portfolio, including syllabus design and writing a teaching statement.
 The CTL also offers an extensive program of individual consultations and coaching, which may include classroom visits and videotaping.
 All CTL programs and consultations are strictly confidential.
 Graduate students who avail themselves of these and other on-campus teaching programs can obtain a Certificate of College Teaching Preparation (CCTP).
 Through its Spring Teaching Forum, the CTL provides a venue for members of the Yale community to discuss issues in education and pedagogy.
-Its Associates in Teaching program allows graduate students to co-design and co-teach a course with a faculty mentor.
+The Associates in Teaching program allows graduate students to co-design and co-teach a course with a faculty mentor.

 On the CTL website, graduate students will find a variety of online teaching resources, including a calendar of events, descriptions of the CTL programs, a “Teaching How-To” for new and returning teachers, and modules on important teaching topics.
 The CTL connects with graduate students through its blog, Facebook page, and Twitter account, all of which are accessible at http://ctl.yale.edu/teaching.
-All graduate students also receive its occasional e-newsletter about upcoming and new programs and events.
+All graduate students also receive an e-newsletter about upcoming and new programs and events.
 In addition, Yale is part of a national network that aims to broaden and diversify training opportunities for graduate students and postdocs in the sciences.
 The Center for the Integration of Research, Teaching and Learning (CIRTL) Network (https://www.cirtl.net) brings future faculty from across the nation to online and in-person training in science education.
 These programs complement and extend the CTL’s offerings, and allow Yale scholars to participate in diverse and enriching learning communities.

 Graduate Writing Laboratory

 The Graduate Writing Laboratory (GWL), a unit of the CTL, offers resources to all currently enrolled GSAS students who want to grow as successful academic writers.
 The GWL offers support through individual advising, academic writing workshops, writing groups, and online resources.
-Graduate students are encouraged to schedule individual writing consultations with Graduate Writing Advisers, available throughout the academic year and meeting in the CTL, the Center for Science and Social Science Information (CSSSI), and the Cushing/Whitney Medical Library.
-During these consultations, the students can receive feedback on their written course work, grant proposals, fellowship applications, conference presentations, research papers, prospectuses, and dissertation chapters.
-In addition, the GWL offers a comprehensive program of workshops, seminars, and discussion panels led by the director, McDougal Graduate Writing Fellows, and invited speakers.
+Graduate students are encouraged to schedule individual writing consultations with Graduate Writing Advisers, available throughout the academic year to meet in the CTL, the Center for Science and Social Science Information (CSSSI), and the Cushing/Whitney Medical Library.
+During these consultations, students receive feedback on their written course work, grant proposals, fellowship applications, conference presentations, research papers, prospectuses, and dissertation chapters.
+In addition, the GWL offers a comprehensive program of workshops, seminars, and discussion panels led by the professional staff, McDougal Graduate Writing Fellows, and invited speakers.
 These workshops relate to topics of academic research, writing, and publishing and take place at campus locations convenient for graduate students.
 The center also organizes regular writing groups including peer-review groups, dissertation boot camps, and study halls.
 These groups help students with the process of writing and provide accountability and peer support.
 A complete list of programs, together with a variety of handouts and online resources, is available through the GWL website and the e-newsletter circulated among graduate students.

 Center for Language Study